Blazebit/blaze-persistence/README.md

 The values are defined in e.g. `core/testsuite/pom.xml` in the respective DBMS profiles.

+For executing tests against a database on a dedicated host you might want to specify the following system property `-DdbHost=192.168.99.100`.

 ## Testing with Jakarta Persistence provider

 To build everything use `mvn -pl core/testsuite-jakarta-runner clean install -am -P "hibernate-6.2,h2,spring-data-2.6.x,deltaspike-1.9" -DskipTests`